noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

     - total cost is the duration of allocated memory GB per second
       - not memory used, but ALLOCATED! remember that
     - free tier: 1 million requests per month and 400,000 gb-seconds of compute time per month
-- versions and aliases
-  - once a lambda is deployed, it is live immediately, be sure you're versioning and aliasing correctly
-  - versions: management function deployments e.g a new version for beta testing
-    - a new version is created each time a fn is publishes
-      - publishing makes a snapshot copy of the $LATEST version
-        - the latest: `arn:Aws:Llambda:aws-region:acct-id:function:some_name:$LATEST`
-        - a specific version: `arn:Aws:Llambda:aws-region:acct-id:function:some_name:123`
-  - aliases: a pointer to a specific function version
-    - each alias has a specific arn
-      - a test alias`arn:Aws:Llambda:aws-region:acct-id:function:some_name:test`
-    - you can update an alias to point to a specific version number
-    - alias routing: you can point an alias to a a maximum of 2 fn versions, e.g. 10% to v1, and 90% to v2
-      - both version must:
-        - have the same runtime role
-        - have the same dead-letter queue configuration, or no dead-letter queue configuration
-        - must be published, and the alias cannot be $LATEST
 - other settings
   - ephemeral storage: 512mb -> 10gb
   - snapstart: reduces startup time by caching the fn definition